Cope2: Controversy

-Cope2 has a problematic and documented history of making homophobic, racist, threatening and misogynist rants online.
-In 2014, Cope2 unveiled a pride based mural at the Bowery Graffiti Wall in New York City, which was met with criticism from victims of his abuse, including Vandalog editor RJ Rushmore, who shared numerous homophobic and violent Tweets and Instagram posts that Cope2 had made in the past.
+Cope2 has a well-documented history of making problematic, homophobic, racist, threatening, and misogynistic rants online.
+Despite this, in 2014, Cope2 unveiled a pride-based mural at the Bowery Graffiti Wall in New York City.
+However, this was met with criticism from victims of his abuse, including RJ Rushmore, editor of Vandalog, who shared several of Cope2's past homophobic and violent tweets and Instagram posts.